 Run – 3h40 (5min21s/km pace)

-The run is where I compensate for all my slowness.
-At Nice, the course is 4 laps of 10 km each.
+The run is where I compensate for all my swim and bike slowness.
+At Nice, the course is 4 laps of 10.5 km each.
 You go to the airport, turn around, come back to T2.
 Rinse, repeat.
 And there’s not a single spot of shade.
-Everything was going to be under direct sunlight and 33ºC or whatever the temps were at by then.
-So the plan to take it easier and then pick it up if that was in the card felt more appropriate than ever.
+Everything was going to be under direct sunlight with heat also radiating from asphalt, and 33ºC or whatever the temps were at by then.
+So the plan to take it easier and then maybe pick it up felt more appropriate than ever.

 Except that it never happened.

-The entire run was an experiment in controlled explosion, trying to limit the decay.
+The run was experimenting with a controlled explosion, trying to limit the decay.
 Each vertical drop in the pink line is walking through an aid station.
 The longer one at 2h20 is having a few words with Fred while contemplating my life’s poor choices …

 Doing what it takes.
 Calling that fun would almost be a stretch … Nice, 29 June 2025.
 Photo credit: Sportograf.

 By then the sun was brutal.
-It took me a while to realize that ice was available (or maybe ice didn’t become available until later).
-When I found some, I stuffed some front of the jersey, back of the jersey, under the cap, and in my shorts.
+It took me a while to realize that ice was available—or maybe ice didn’t become available until then.
+The first time I found some, it felt I had won the lottery!
+I shoved one full cup in the front of my jersey, another in the back of my jersey, some under the cap, and … perhaps most enjoyably in my shorts.
 That felt glorious, and I even picked up the pace for a bit.
 Clearly I was dealing with overheating.

 I also picked up the pace when some fella decided to run right behind me, barely a few centimeters away.
-When I called him on it, asking that, at least, he run to the side, he screamed at me.
+That happened a couple of times, in between aid station.
+Always the same fella with a somewhat noisy shuffle.
+He clearly thought I was useful for his pacing, but he bothered me, being right there.
+When I called him on it, asking that, at least, he run to the side, he actually shouted at me.
 Ok, fine.
-That hurt my ego, so I punched it—hey, you use what’s available to you!
+That hurt my ego, so I surged (or, rather, "surged").
+Let's see if he manages to hang on—hey, you use what’s available to you!
 It was nice to see that he could not match the pace.

-The late start and the slow ride / run meant that on my fourth lap we started having some shadows.
+The late start and the slow ride / run meant that on my fourth lap I had some blissful shadows.
 That felt glorious!Nice, 29 June 2025.
 Photo credit: Fred Houville.

 The four laps meant that I got to see Leslie and Fred quite a few times.
 I was also delighted to find Oleksii who had come all the way from the Italian riviera to cheer me on in the name of the GMFers.
 How cool!

 Despite the wonderful support, the sun was taking its toll and, frankly, I was bummed by my absence of mojo on the bike.
 I was not going to drop out, but I was ready to take it easier.
 Passing Fred, I asked him to look for splits.
-When I saw him the following lap, he had the intel: 57th in my age group on the swim (out of ~130—cool!), 15th on the bike.
+When I saw him the following lap, he had the intel: I was in 57th place in my age group on the swim (out of ~130—cool!), down to 15th on the bike.
 Wait, 15th on the bike?
 That was unexpectedly good.
+I guess it's not me out of mojo; it's everyone!
 So I decide to give it a serious go, and see what I could make stick.

 The answer is, not much.
 But that’s what I had.
 The finishing shoot was long and nice.
 Leslie was there, and I could take it all in, for just a bit.